- Take A Travel Companion

 - Go Cheap On Accommodation.

 If you’re trying to see the world but you don’t want to break the bank you might have to compromise on accommodation.
 Hotels are the obvious choice for tourists.
 They’re recognised institutions with great service but that service comes at a price.
+While some might be affordable like the Hilton Head vacation rentals, most can be fairly expensive.

 A much cheaper option would be staying in hostels while travelling.
 You will be sharing dormitories with other travellers so you won’t have a lot of privacy but you’ll have a place to sleep at a fraction of the price of a hotel.